 Book that does not deal with old or modern trunks.

-100 Louis Vuitton legend trunks
+100 Louis Vuitton legends trunks

 This exceptional work, prefaced by Patrick-Louis Vuitton, brings together the most beautiful creations of the House.
 Bed trunk, wardrobe trunk, Tea-Case, toiletries, circus trunk, library trunk or caviar box: so many incredible pieces behind which can be seen the fascinating adventures of their owners.
-The book also reveals all the manufacturing secrets of a Louis Vuitton trunk and reveals that the spirit of the House is always driven by the same desire: to perpetuate the excellence of a know-how and to make the art of travel a true art of living.
+The book also reveals all the manufacturing secrets of a Louis Vuitton trunk and reveals that the spirit of the House is always driven by the same desire: to perpetuate the excellence of a know-how and to make the art of travel a real art of living.

-The trunk - Collection of short stories
+La malle - Collection of short stories

 Louis Vuitton city bags: A natural history